Geographic Information Systems Technology

 GIST students will be using ESRI software, which requires a Windows-based computer.
 Check your computer's ability to run ArcGIS Pro 2.0.

-Arizona Online student Emily Poppen is making the desert safer by using geographic information systems technology (GIST) to map cellphone signals in the Tucson Mountains.
+Arizona Online student Emily Poppen is making the desert more accessible by using geographic information systems technology (GIST) to map cellphone signals in the Tucson Mountains.